cyclikal/cyckei/README.rst

 Cyckei
 ========================

-Details about Cyckei can be found in our `documentation`_
+Details about Cyckei can be found in our `documentation`_.

 Cyckei is a battery cycling application designed to carry out charging, discharging, and data collection on lithium-ion cells.
 It is designed to interface with the Keithley 2602A/B SourceMeter for calorimetry testing, but can be used in a variety or setups.